 - When you select breakfast as a welcome amenity in lieu of lounge access, the terms specifically state you’re entitled to continental breakfast

 Some take that to mean that you get a full, hot breakfast at hotels with a club lounge.
 Personally that’s not my interpretation, and for that matter a vast majority of hotels I’ve stayed at would be in violation of the rules if that were the case.
-With Marriott I just expect a continental breakfast, and if I get more than that I consider myself to be lucky.
+With Marriott I just expect a continental breakfast, and if I get more than that, I consider myself to be lucky.

 Should you select breakfast as your Marriott welcome amenity?

 In almost all cases, selecting breakfast as your welcome amenity is the better value.
 Let me give an example of why.
-I recently stayed at the St. Regis Aspen for five nights, and as a Titanium member I could select either a $52 daily breakfast credit, or a welcome amenity of 1,000 points.
+Last year I stayed at the St. Regis Aspen for five nights, and as a Titanium member I could select either a $52 daily breakfast credit, or a welcome amenity of 1,000 points.

 Over the course of my five night stay, that $52 credit adds up to $260.
 Meanwhile the 1,000 point welcome amenity is offered once per stay.
 I value Bonvoy points at 0.7 cents each, so to me 1,000 points are worth $7.
 It wasn’t too tough to decide between $260 worth of breakfast or $7 worth of points.